Army vs. UMass NCAA Football Odds, Plays and Insights | November 20, 2021

 UMass Stats and Trends

-- The Minutemen have covered the spread once this season when underdogs by 37 points or more (in two chances).
+- In UMass' 10 games this year, it has three wins against the spread.

-- UMass' games this year have gone over the point total in 60% of its opportunities (six times in 10 games with a set point total).
+- UMass' games this season have gone over the total in six out of 10 opportunities (60%).

-- UMass is 3-0 against the spread and 1-2 overall in games when it scores more than 24.2 points.
+- UMass is 3-0 against the spread and 1-2 overall when the team notches more than 24.2 points.

-- The Minutemen have turned the ball over 16 times this season, seven more turnovers than the Black Knights have forced (9).
+- This season the Minutemen have turned the ball over 16 times, seven more than the Black Knights' takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.